 How Long Do I Have to File a Lawsuit After a Car Accident in Florida?

-In Florida, the statute of limitations gives car accident victims four years to file a personal injury lawsuit.
-After the four-year anniversary of the accident passes, you lose your right to seek damages.
+In Florida, the statute of limitations gives car accident victims two years to file a personal injury lawsuit.
+After the two-year anniversary of the accident passes, you lose your right to seek damages.
 There are some exceptions to the deadline.

 Questions About Fort Walton Beach Car Accident Statistics?
 Call For a Free Consultation Today

 Fort Walton Beach car accident statistics paint a scary picture.
-If you or a family member were injured in an accident, call Brannon & Brannon to speak with an experienced Fort Walton Beach car accident lawyer today.
+If you or a family member were injured in an accident, call Brannon & Brannon Personal Injury Attorneys to speak with an experienced Fort Walton Beach car accident lawyer today.